melissa-nunez/melissa-nunez.github.io/_posts/2019-02-22-plsr-splrs.md

 </p>

 ### Summary
-The ADNI subjects demonstrated more correlations than the RANN subjects.
-It has been  shown that the entorhinal cortex and hippocampus deteriorate among Alzheimer's patients, and therefore I was specifically looking for this correlation to be shown.
-There is an association between the entorhinal cortex and hippocampus among the ADNI patients, however this association is not present among the RANN patients.
-This is expected.
+The ADNI subjects have correlations than the RANN subjects.
+It has been shown that among Alzheimer's patients, the entorhinal cortex and hippocampus deteriorate.
+I was specifically looking for this correlation.
+There is an association between the entorhinal cortex and hippocampus among the ADNI patients, however this association is not present among the RANN patients, as was expected.

+### Further Research
+Future research ideas to follow:

+* Using sparse partial least squares regression on the data to compare the results – SPLSR takes into account sparse data/correlations.
+* Asses the reproducibility/stability of correlations between datasets
+* Identify not only single correlations but networks